Skip to content

 5. Add non-scalar state manually

-For fields that don't fit the scalar pattern (fixed-size arrays, heap allocations, nested structs), add them directly to the struct in <component>/inc/<component>/<component>_core.h:
+For fields that don't fit the scalar pattern (fixed-size arrays, heap allocations, nested structs), add them directly to the struct in <component>/inc/<component>/<component>_core.h — the struct is sacred, so jm apply never re-renders it and your manual fields survive (a jm add / jm regenerate rebuild re-stubs the struct from the manifest, so re-add them after one):

 typedef struct {